-If it was positive, the test was probably right.
-That’s because pregnancy tests measure HCG (human chorionic gonadotropin), a hormone that gets into your urine about 6 to 12 days after conception.
-If you weren’t pregnant, you wouldn’t have HCG in your bod at all.
-So congrats!
-(Be sure to call your doctor.)
+If the result was positive, the test was probably right.
+That’s because pregnancy tests measure hCG (human chorionic gonadotropin), a hormone that’s excreted into your urine once you’ve conceived.
+If you weren’t pregnant, you wouldn’t have any hCG in your body at all.

 Plus, more from The Bump: